AppScale/appscake/README.md

 Go to http://localhost:8000 with a browser.

-If you are running AppScake on the image that you will be starting AppScale:
+If you are running AppsCake on the image that you will be starting AppScale:
 ```/usr/local/Python-2.7.3/python manage.py runserver <ip>:8090```

 Go to http://<ip>:8090 with a browser.